MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/xbox-live-title-storage/xbl-title-storage.md

 # Title Storage

-Cloud storage for large amounts of per-user or per-title data, such as player statistics and assets.
+In Xbox Live, Title Storage is cloud storage for large amounts of per-user or per-title data, such as player statistics and assets.

 ## In this section